tiagoquerubim/bootstrap-spa-sample/README.md

 # bootstrap-spa-sample
-This is a sample project made during the course of bootstrap by Alura / Caellum.
+This is a sample single page application made during the course of bootstrap by Alura / Caellum.